 Oregon Arts and Culture Recovery Program

-The Oregon Arts and Culture Recovery Program provides flexible resources from a cohort of participating funders and donors to support the arts and culture community who have been adversely impacted by the outbreak of COVID-19.
+The Oregon Arts and Culture Recovery Program supports the adaptive capacity of the arts and culture community, who have been disproportionately affected by COVID-19.

 DOWNLOAD LIST OF 2021 GRANTS AWARDED TO ORGANIZATIONS>>